Who are you? Identity death to Freedom.

 According to this philosophy, your true essence is not defined by your name, form, or individual characteristics, but rather by the eternal, unchanging consciousness that underlies all existence.
 By realizing your identity as Brahman, you transcend the illusory sense of individuality and experience the freedom and bliss of unity with the ultimate reality.

 It's important to note that these concepts can be complex and deeply experiential.
 Advaita Vedanta encourages direct realization through contemplation, self-inquiry, and guidance from qualified teachers.
-It's important to note that the concept of "identity death" can be interpreted in various ways depending on the spiritual or philosophical framework one follows.
+The concept of "identity death" can be interpreted in various ways depending on the spiritual or philosophical framework one follows.
 Different traditions may have their own unique perspectives on this topic.
-Exploring spiritual texts, engaging in personal reflection, and seeking guidance from experienced practitioners can provide further insights into this subject.
+Exploring spiritual texts, engaging in personal reflection, and seeking guidance can provide further insights into this subject.
 If you are interested in pursuing this further, studying the works of Advaita Vedanta philosophers like Adi Shankara or Sri Ramana Maharasi or seeking out satsangs (spiritual gatherings) can provide valuable insights and guidance on the path of self-realization.
 Recommended modern day teachers of non-dualism are Rupert Spira and Devaji.
 Otherwise, simply listen to your heart, silence the mind, and feel the universe inside of you.